ICCCIVY/2420-Assignment-1/README.md

 - You have a DigitalOcean account.

-- You have a Basic Knowledge of Linux.
+- You have a Basic knowledge of Linux.

 - Yoy have download the appropriate [Arch Linux](https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages/)  image.
 You want the most recent "cloudimg".
 The ".qcow2" like in the image below, the date may be different.
 Download the most recent image.

 ![Arch Image](assets/arch-linux.png)

 ## Table of Contents

-1. Creating an SSH keys on your Local Machine
+1. Creating an SSH key on your Local Machine

 2. Adding SSH Key to DigitalOcean

 3. Creating a Project and Droplet in DigitalOcean

-4. Connect to Your Droplet via SSH
+4. Connecting to Your Droplet via SSH

 5. Installing `doctl` Command-line Tool

-6. Creating cloud-init file
+6. Creating Cloud-Init File

-7. Creating a Droplet Using doctl (with the cloud-init file)
+7. Creating a Droplet Using `doctl` with the Cloud-Init File

-7. <mark>add more

-8. Glossary

-9. References

 ## 1. Creating an SSH key pair on your Local Machine